• Home

 8. Les Invalides / Napoleon’s Tomb / Napoleon’s Army Museum

 I’ve visited this museum twice now and I’m surprised at how much I love it.
-I’m not a real ‘war’ aficionado but Aaron is and just seeing all the artifacts from the French Revolution is pretty cool.
+I’m not a real ‘war’ aficionado but just seeing all the artifacts from the French Revolution is pretty cool.
 It’s also pretty cool to see how huge Napoleon’s tomb is.

 Top 10 Things to See & Do Your First Time in Paris/Napoleon's army museum - So Much Better With Age